jdiaz4302/lake_ice_prediction/03_eval/src/C_VisualizeXAI.md

     fig.suptitle('DOW = ' + rand_dow + ", " + rand_start_date + ' thru ' + rand_end_date)
 ```

+##### When using process-based inputs

 Attributions are largely not occurring outside transition periods.
 That is, no attributions during the heat of summer or the dead of winter.

+##### When NOT using process-based inputs

+Attributes are smaller magnitude but still active outside transition periods.
+That is, attributions do occur during the dead of winter (but not the heat of summer)

 <br><br><br><br><br>